Start9Labs/docs/src/flashing-guides/startos/pi.md

 ## Download

-1. Visit the <a href="https://github.com/Start9Labs/start-os/releases/latest" target="_blank">Github release page</a> to find the latest version of StartOS.
+1. Visit the [Github release page](https://github.com/Start9Labs/start-os/releases/latest) to find the latest version of StartOS.

 1. At the bottom of the page, under "Assets", download the `startos-..._raspberrypi.img.gz` file.